quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 </div>

-The confusion matrix for the predictions made on the test set with the Ctree model is shown in Figure @ref(fig:cmctree), and the evaluation metrics[2] in Table @ref(tab:evalctree).
+The confusion matrix for the predictions made on the test set with the Ctree model is shown in Figure 2, and the evaluation metrics[2] in Table 1.
 The model has an F1-score of 72.1%.
 The Precision of the model is 79.2%, which means that out of all predicted machine malfunctions, the model can correctly classify the majority.
 However, the model only achieves a Recall of 66.1%, which